InfinityBotList/eureka/README.md

 # eureka

-Set of common primitives for all services.
+Set of common primitives useful for Go web services.

-- cmd: A simple command parser with subcommand support for the apps that don't need cobra
-- shellcli: A simple shell system with support for custom commands.
-Useful for making debug terminals for internal tasks
 - zapchi: Modified version of the chi logger with support for Uber's zap
 - crypto: Common cryptography primitives
 - proxy: Custom proxy for `discord` to a given proxy